glennsarti/glennsarti.github.io/_posts/2017-07-05-puppet-ruby-facts.md

 end
 ```

-Much like the try-catch in PowerShell begin-rescue will catch the error and just output `nil` for the fact value if an error occurs.
+Much like the try-catch in PowerShell or C#, begin-rescue will catch the error and just output `nil` for the fact value if an error occurs.

 ## Writing a WMI based custom fact

 ### The external fact

-For this example we'll convert a powershell file based external fact to a ruby external fact.
+For this example we'll convert a powershell file based external fact, to a ruby external fact.
 This fact reads the `ChassisTypes` property of the [Win32_SystemEnclosure](https://msdn.microsoft.com/en-us/library/aa394474(v=vs.85).aspx) WMI Class.
-This describes the type of physical enclosure for the computer, for example a Mini Tower, or in my case a Portable device.
+This describes the type of physical enclosure for the computer, for example a Mini Tower, or in my case, a Portable device.

 ``` powershell
 $enclosure = Get-WMIObject -Class Win32_SystemEnclosure | Select-Object -First 1